 MLA Citation (style guide)

 Sterling, Peter and Simon Laughlin.
 Principles of Neural Design.
-Cambridge, Massachusetts, The MIT Press, 2015.
+The MIT Press, 2015.

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.